alankrantas/just-another-ai-assistant-huggingface-transformers-js/README.md

   - `codegen-350M-mono` (code generator)
   - `Qwen2.5-0.5B` and `Qwen2.5-1.5B`

 For now I am using [`onnx-community/Qwen2.5-0.5B-Instruct-ONNX-MHA`](https://huggingface.co/onnx-community/Qwen2.5-0.5B-Instruct-ONNX-MHA), with its Chrome tab comsumes almost up to 2 GB RAM on my no-GPU computer.
 Using WebGPU does not appear working anyway.

-### Choose Model and Configure
+### Model and Configuration

-You can define the model, parameters, [task](https://huggingface.co/docs/transformers.js/main/en/index#tasks) and system role (for chat template) in `/src/llm/LLMConfig.json`:
+You can define the model, parameters, [task](https://huggingface.co/docs/transformers.js/main/en/index#tasks) and system role (for chat template) in `/src/model/Config.json`:

 ```json
 {